DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/50 Adaptability.md

 ---

-All adaptive detail rows contain the [DevExtreme Form UI component](/api-reference/10%20UI%20Widgets/dxForm '/Documentation/ApiReference/UI_Widgets/dxForm/'), so you can customize a row by changing the [options of this UI component](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/').
+All adaptive detail rows contain the [DevExtreme Form UI component](/api-reference/10%20UI%20Widgets/dxForm '/Documentation/ApiReference/UI_Widgets/dxForm/'), so you can customize a row by changing the [properties of this UI component](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/').
 To access them, implement the [onAdaptiveDetailRowPreparing](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/onAdaptiveDetailRowPreparing.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onAdaptiveDetailRowPreparing') event handler.
 For example, the following code marks the form item whose data field is *"OrderID"* as required:

 ---
 ##### jQuery